grafana/loki/README.md

 - David Kaltschmidt's KubeCon 2018 talk "[On the OSS Path to Full Observability with Grafana][kccna18-event]" ([slides][kccna18-slides], [video][kccna18-video]) on how Loki fits into a cloud-native environment.
 - Goutham Veeramachaneni's blog post "[Loki: Prometheus-inspired, open source logging for cloud natives](https://grafana.com/blog/2018/12/12/loki-prometheus-inspired-open-source-logging-for-cloud-natives/)" on details of the Loki architecture.
 - David Kaltschmidt's blog post "[Closer look at Grafana's user interface for Loki](https://grafana.com/blog/2019/01/02/closer-look-at-grafanas-user-interface-for-loki/)" on the ideas that went into the logging user interface.
+- Scaleway tutorial on getting started with Loki "[Use Loki to Manage k8s Application Logs][scaleway-loki]".

 [devopsdays19-talk]: https://grafana.com/blog/2019/05/06/how-loki-correlates-metrics-and-logs-and-saves-you-money/
 [architecture-blog]: https://grafana.com/blog/2019/04/15/how-we-designed-loki-to-work-easily-both-as-microservices-and-as-monoliths/